 The Protestant Reformation was a split from the Roman Catholic Church (RCC) about 500 years ago.
-However, it wasn’t a complete break because it kept the RCC’s views of God and man—that God is a Trinity of co-equal Persons, and that man is an eternal spirit (non-physical) being living inside a physical body that leaves the body at death and goes to live forever either in heaven or hell.
-Assuming these to be the true views of God and man, the reformers proceeded to develop out of them the systems of theology that have become the foundation of Protestant Christian churches today.
-They claim that their systematic theology is “the faith which was once delivered unto the saints” (Jde 1:3), but it’s simply a revamp of what was developed and delivered by the RCC.
+However, it wasn’t a complete break because it kept the RCC’s views of God and man—that God is a Trinity of co-equal Persons, and man is an eternal spirit being living inside a physical body that leaves the body at death and goes to live forever either in heaven or hell.
+Assuming these to be the true views of God and man, the reformers proceeded to develop the systems of theology that have become the foundation of Protestant Christian churches today.
+They claim that their systematic theology is “the faith which was once delivered unto the saints” (Jde 1:3), when in reality it’s simply a revamp of what was developed and delivered by the RCC.

-The apostle Paul likened individual Christians to stones in God’s temple that are built upon the established foundation, “And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord” (Eph 2:20-21), with the main stone in the foundation being Jesus Christ Himself.
-And Paul said the same to the Corinthians, “For other foundation can no man lay than that is laid, which is Jesus Christ … Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?”
+The apostle Paul likened individual Christians to stones in God’s temple that are built upon its foundation, “And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord” (Eph 2:20-21).
+The main stone in the foundation is Jesus Christ Himself.
+And Paul said the same to the Corinthians, “For other foundation can no man lay than that is laid, which is Jesus Christ … Know ye not that ye are the temple of God, and that the Spirit [breath] of God dwelleth in you?”
 (1Co 3:11, 16).

 The Old Testament written by the prophets and the New Testament written by the apostles is our foundation with “Jesus Christ himself being the chief corner stone.”
 The Scriptures can only be properly understood by starting with what Jesus Christ Himself taught.
 He is the foundation, “For other foundation can no man lay than that is laid, which is Jesus Christ” (1Co 3:11).
 But rather than beginning with the foundational doctrines of Jesus Christ and building upon them, the reformers used for a foundation the doctrines of the RCC and built upon them instead.
 The finished product is the systematic theology of modern Protestant Christian churches.

-If we’ll pay close attention to the methodology of modern Protestant preachers we’ll notice they start with assuming their system of theology is true, then impose that system upon how they understand and teach the Scriptures.
+If we’ll pay close attention to the methodology of modern Protestant preachers we’ll notice they start with assuming their system of theology is true, then impose that system upon how the Scriptures are understood and taught.
 The result is much confusion and contradictions because they’re trying to harmonize their false system with the truth of the Scriptures.
 The correct approach, on the other hand, is to start with understanding the truth Jesus taught, then use the truth itself as the rubric for understanding everything else in the Scriptures.
 This is the only way harmony and agreement across the Scriptures can be achieved.

 The devil is a master deceiver.
 He wants Christians confused and giving up hope of ever finding the truth.
 Therefore, he wants to keep us bound in the false systems of theology taught today.
 But we don’t have to remain confused and disheartened about the truth because “the truth is in Jesus” (Eph 4:21).